gxelab/cubat/README.md

-This project currently is a python packge for codwn usage bias alalysis.
+This project currently is a python package for codon usage bias analysis.
 ![](Cubat.jpg)